TN 39 (12-14)

 “I am acting as an interpreter for (individual's name) to provide accurate communication between (individual's name) and SSA”;

-I can read, write, speak and understand English and (language), which is the language or dialect of (individual's name);
+I can read, speak, and understand English and (language), which is the language or dialect of (individual's name);

 interpreter's name, address and telephone number;